The TorchWay Philosophy

 Our Founder

-Rebekah Sharrott is the founder of TorchWay Education and an experienced senior English educator.
-Having worked at a range of both regional and metropolitan schools, she most recently held a leadership role at one of Queensland’s top independent colleges.
+Rebekah Sharrott is the founder of TorchWay Education and an experienced senior English educator with over a decade of experience in secondary education.
+Having worked across both regional and metropolitan schools, she most recently held a leadership role at one of Queensland’s top independent colleges.
 Over the years, she has supported students in achieving outstanding results across HSC, QCE, and IB Diploma pathways.